YuliaTom/CafeApp/README.md

 ## 👩‍💻 Usage

-Navigate through the application by choosing one of the options of te main menu:
+Navigate through the application by choosing one of the options of the main menu:
 ```
 0 Exit
 1 Products